mikebarkmin/react-to-everything/README.md

 [![Dependency Status](https://david-dm.org/mikebarkmin/react-to-everything.svg)](https://david-dm.org/mikebarkmin/react-to-everything)
 [![devDependency Status](https://david-dm.org/mikebarkmin/react-to-everything/dev-status.svg)](https://david-dm.org/mikebarkmin/react-to-everything#info=devDependencies)

 This concept was introduced to me by searching the web for an all-in-one Solution.
-After a while i have realizied, that something like this is not the best approch to make a high quality app.
+But i came to the conclusion, that a 100% shared Codebase is not possible.
 Then i had found out about react and react-native.
-After a while i realizied, that this might be the best approch after all.
-So i went on GitHub to find a repo, which used the react enviroment to make something universial possibel.
+After a while i realized, that this might be the best approach after all.
+So i went on GitHub to find a repo, which used the react environment to make something universal possible.
 I wasn't disappointed.
 [Benoitvallon](https://github.com/benoitvallon) has created something wonderfull, which got me hook at the first glance.
 His repo [react-native-nw-react-calculator](https://github.com/benoitvallon/react-native-nw-react-calculator) was the perfect starting point.
 It almost featured everything i wanted.
-So i tooked this repo and made the neccessary changes, which are fitting my kind of thinking better.
-So ReactToEverything was created.
+So i took this repo and made the necessary changes, which are fitting my kind of thinking better.
+So react-to-everything was created.

 ## Libraries